ampproject/worker-dom/README.md

 **Use Cases**:
 1. Embedded content from a third party living side by side with first party code.
 2. Mitigation of expensive rendering for content not requiring syncronous updates to user actions.
 3. Retaining main thread availablity for high priority updates by async updating elsewhere in a document.

+For more information, visit our [blog post](https://bit.ly/worker-dom-blog) announcing WorkerDOM or checkout the [slides](https://bit.ly/worker-dom-slides) from the announcement at JSConf US.

 ## Installation